cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ###Offline Environment###

-To bootstrap a Cloudify Manager in an environment without an internet connenction, you must download the Cloudify Manager resources package and store it on a fileserver that is accessible by the Cloudify Manager VM.
+To bootstrap a Cloudify Manager instance in an environment without an internet connenction, you must download the Cloudify Manager resources package and store it on a fileserver that is accessible by the Cloudify Manager VM.
 The URL for the Cloudify Manager resources package is located in the Cloudify Manager blueprint inputs file:

 {{< gsHighlight yaml >}}
 ...